-The counting of votes will commence from noon Saturday, 8 October 2022 at the offices of Independent Election Services Ltd, Level 2, 198 Federal Street, Auckland.
+The counting of votes will commence from noon Saturday, 11 October 2025 at the offices of Independent Election Services Ltd (167 Victoria Street West, Auckland - entrance via Dock Street).

-As soon as practicable following the close of voting, progress results will be made available, these are likely to reflect approximately 95% of the votes cast.
-Once all sealed ballot boxes have been received from the council offices, these will be processed and included to form the preliminary results.
+As soon as practicable following the close of voting, progress results will be made available, these are likely to reflect approximately 90% of the votes cast.

-Progress results will be available at approximately 2pm on election day.
+Progress results will be available in the afternoon on election day.